developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<Enabled value="1"/>

 ### Port
-Specifies the port number of the web server running locally on the device (default= 8080). **Port 80 is NOT suported on Android**.
+Specifies the port number of the web server running locally on the device (default= 8080). **Port 80 is NOT supported on Android**.

 **Possible Values**